Healthy Homes Assessment Taita

 building insulation inspection

-A dry and warm house is a healthy home
+A warm dry house is a healthy home

 Insulation Taita

-Insulation requirements to meet the R-values of your area.
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3

-See the full details of the Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation quality.

 Taita Moisture Ingress & Drainage

-Find out all the details of The Healthy Homes moisture ingress and drainage standard.
+Learn more about The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection